nilsmagnus/ftplistener/README.md

 * will get dependencies(ftp-client), build the application and start downloading all current gribfiles from nooa.
-* checks for duplicates before downloading
+* checks for complete duplicates before downloading
+* deletes existing incomplete downloads

 # usage
     Usage of ./ftplistener: